ajadamsky/Average-median-descending/README.md

 #### A simple application written in C++ for university project

-Input several numbers until program stops by typing 0, then it will display all typed number, average number, median number and numbers in descending orders.
+Input several numbers until program stops by typing 0, then it will display all typed number, average number, median number and numbers in descending order.